moliver28/research-handbook/content/handbook/security/security-operations/signals-engineering/_index.md

 ## How We Measure Success

 We measure the success of Signals Engineering by collecting and reporting on key performance indicators, through metrics collected from MRs, issues and alerting metrics.

 Initial metrics we report on are listed below:

-### Alerting & Tuning:
+### Alerting & Tuning

 1. TP/FP ratio + trending
 2. Alert Bug report volume

-### Incidents:
+### Incidents
 1. Number of S1 incidents with signal gaps

-### Value for Customers:
+### Value for Customers
 1. Number of public detections

-### Detection coverage:
+### Detection coverage
 1. MITRE coverage
 2. Coverage by log sources
 3. MTTDC (Mean time to detection creation)
 4. overage by threat actor

 ### Metric Labels